Uniform Patrol Division

 Prior to his law enforcement career, Captain Tolbird honorably served six years in the United States Army National Guard.

-The Ouachita Parish Sheriff’s Office Uniform Patrol Division is under the direction of Major Anthony Washington and Administrative Captain Chris Tolbird.
+The Ouachita Parish Sheriff’s Office Uniform Patrol Division operates under the leadership of Major Anthony Washington and Administrative Captain Chris Tolbird.